Zedekiah's Cave

 The Cave extends beneath the Muslim quarter houses, between the northern walls of Jerusalem to the Via Dolorosa Street area of the Muslim Quarter, north of the Temple Mount.
 It appears to have continued to the southeast but is blocked by landslides, and some have speculated that the Cave had previously reached the Temple Mount.
 The Cave is hewn nine meters below the houses built above it and is divided into large spaces and halls.

-There is a little spring in the depth of the Cave, although it may be a drainage channel that was damaged when quarrying the Cave and its water flowing in.
+There is a little spring in the depth of the Cave, although it may be a drainage channel that was damaged when quarrying the Cave, and its water flows in.
 Quarry marks and graffiti inscriptions of modern times can be seen on the cave walls.

 Entrance to Zedekiah's Cave